NetApp-PTC/YWIT-2024/README.md

 Once you do this and open a .tex file (any of them), there will be a green play button in the top right of the editor.
 The first time it will download the docker image and then build it (takes a few minutes).
 Subsequent builds are pretty fast.

+#### Flashing the Microcontroller Image
+If you want to flash a microcontroller with the exact version of all of the software that was used here, you can use [esptool](https://docs.espressif.com/projects/esptool/en/latest/esp32c3/esptool/index.html) to do so.
+Just connect your microcontroller and run `esptool.py --chip esp32c3 --port <port> write_flash 0 micropython_workshop/microcontroller_image.bin`.
+Make sure you fill in `<port>` with the relevant port your computer assigns it.